raphaelDkhn/xgb-benchmark/README.md

 This repository provides benchmarks for XGBoost models across varying numbers of trees and depths.

+XGBoost models have been serialized in `serialized_models` directory.
 To reproduce these models, refer to the [Jupyter notebook](xgb.ipynb).
 After reproducing, you can use [Giza-CLI](https://docs.gizatech.xyz/products/platform/resources/transpile) to transpile the serialized models into Cairo.

 ## Performance Metrics